fullmers/SecretSanta/README.md

 Secret Santa matcher and email sender

 # How to use
+0. Make sure you have python 3 installed.

 1. Create a csv file in the working directory with all the participants, with the following format:

 ```Participant Name, participants@email.address```